firelegacy0/KitchenInventoryManager/README.md

 # React Kitchen Inventory Manager v1.0

-This is a Single-Page Web Application designed to help manage a hypothetical Kitchen Inventory Manager.
+This is a Single-Page Web Application (SPA) built with React, designed to help manage a hypothetical Kitchen Inventory Manager.

 Application uses Browser's LocalStorage for database.
 Run ``localStorage.clear()`` when necessary.